Shiroko253/Project-Zero/README.md

   - start_giveaway - giveaway time ~~let's go gameBLING!!!~~
   - timeout - shut up that guy
   - untimeout - give that guy telking
-## craete this bot time
-this bot craete time is 4 year's ago

-4 year's now ahh that is long time

-fix to much bug and issues and

-thx god me give all time fix that all issues and bug btw